5.4 Leave Benefits

 - Unpaid Parental Leave for Temporary Faculty (adjuncts, administrative, athletics, and research faculty)

 While leave benefits are not normally part of a temporary faculty member’s employment with Mines, recognizing the special needs and circumstances attendant to the birth or adoption of a new family member, faculty members may request unpaid parental leave for the purpose of caring for a newborn or a child placed in foster care as a pre-adoption requirement.
 Such leave, if granted, is to be used immediately following the birth or adoption (including a child placed in foster care as a pre-adoption requirement).
-To be granted this leave, the temporary faculty member must make his or her request in the same manner as required of benefits eligible faculty outlined in Section 5.4.13 A above.
+To be granted this leave, the temporary faculty member must make their request in the same manner as required of benefits eligible faculty outlined in Section 5.4.14 A above.